History of Qatar: Oil drilling

-Drilling of the first oil well began in Dukhan in October 1938 and over a year later, the well struck oil in the Upper Jurassic limestone.
+Drilling of the first oil well began in Dukhan in October 1938, and over a year later, the well struck oil in the Upper Jurassic limestone.
 Unlike the Bahraini strike, this was similar to Saudi Arabia's Dammam field discovered three years before.
 Production was halted between 1942 and 1947 because of World War II and its aftermath.
-The disruption of food supplies caused by the war prolonged a period of economic hardship in Qatar which began in the 1920s with the collapse of the pearl trade and was exacerbated in the early 1930s with the onsets of the Great Depression and the Bahraini embargo.
+The disruption of food supplies caused by the war prolonged a period of economic hardship in Qatar, which began in the 1920s with the collapse of the pearl trade and was exacerbated in the early 1930s with the onsets of the Great Depression and the Bahraini embargo.
 As was the case in previous times of privation, entire families and tribes moved to other parts of the Persian Gulf, leaving many Qatari villages deserted.
 Abdullah bin Jassim went into debt and groomed his favored second son, Hamad bin Abdullah Al Thani, to be his successor in preparation for his retirement.
 However, Hamad bin Abdullah's death in 1948 led to a succession crisis in which the main candidates were Abdullah bin Jassim's eldest son, Ali bin Abdullah Al Thani, and Hamad bin Abdullah's teenage son, Khalifa bin Hamad Al Thani.

 Oil exports and payments for offshore rights began in 1949 and marked a turning point in Qatar.
 The oil revenues would dramatically transform the economy and society and would also provide the focus for domestic disputes and foreign relations.
 This became apparent to Abdullah bin Jassim when several of his relatives threatened armed opposition if they did not receive increases in their allowances.
 Aged and anxious, Abdullah bin Jassim turned to the British.
 He promised to abdicate and agreed to an official British presence in Qatar in exchange for recognition and support of Ali bin Abdullah as ruler in 1949.

-Under British tutelage, the 1950s witnessed the development of government structures and public services.
+Under British tutelage, the 1950s saw the development of government structures and public services.
 Ali bin Abdullah was at first reluctant to share power, which had centered in his household, with an infant bureaucracy run and staffed mainly by outsiders.
-Ali bin Abdullah's increasing financial difficulties and inability to control striking oil workers and obstreperous sheikhs led him to succumb to British pressure.
+Ali bin Abdullah's increasing financial difficulties and inability to control striking oil workers and difficult sheikhs led him to succumb to British pressure.
 The first official budget was drawn up by a British adviser in 1953.
-By 1954 there were forty-two Qatari government employees.
+By 1954, there were forty-two Qatari government employees.